One Small Seabird Egg Offers Hope for Hawai‘i’s Biodiversity

 The endemic Newell’s shearwater has a chance at survival thanks to an innovative team of conservationists, researchers, and Earthjustice lawyers.

-As the first shearwater egg ever produced at the Nihoku Ecosystem Restoration Project on Kaua‘i, this monumental milestone is the result of a groundbreaking effort hatched several years ago among scientists and bird enthusiasts — and funded in part by the successful litigation of Earthjustice lawyers.
-Having already notched a number of small yet significant successes, translocation projects like Nihoku’s serve as living proof that innovative science, commonsense measures, and smart litigation can rescue the most imperiled species among us — even amidst a worsening biodiversity crisis.
+Nihoku’s groundbreaking milestone is the result of a multi-faceted effort launched several years ago among scientists and bird enthusiasts — and funded in part by the successful litigation of Earthjustice lawyers.
+The project serves as living proof that years of innovative science, commonsense measures, and smart litigation can help restore imperiled species and repair ecosystems — even amid a worsening biodiversity crisis.

 Harbingers of Biodiversity Loss

-Shearwaters spend most of their life at sea, where they travel thousands of miles and dive more than 100 feet deep into waters in search of small fish and squid.
-Once ready to breed, at about five or six years, they make a nocturnal return to their original nesting sites hidden deep within the mountains.
-Like ancient seafarers, shearwaters are guided by only the moon, the stars, and generational memory.
+Newell’s shearwaters spend most of their lives at sea, flying thousands of miles and diving more than 100 feet deep into the ocean in search of small fish and squid.
+Once ready to breed, at about five or six years, they make their nocturnal return to their original nesting sites hidden deep within the mountains.
+Like ancient seafarers, shearwaters are guided by the moon, the stars, and generational memory.

-Over the past few decades, Newell’s shearwater numbers have plummeted by as much as 94% on Kauai, where the majority of the population remains today.
+Between 1993 and 2013, Newell’s shearwater numbers have plummeted by 94% on Kauaʻi, where the majority of the population remains today.
 Invasive predators like cats, rats, and pigs are a major threat.
-But so too are artificial lights and power lines.
-The former mimic natural light and can confuse the birds to exhaustion, while collisions with the latter can break a bird’s bones or tear off its feathers and skin.
-Once grounded, shearwaters face an almost-certain death due to a body type built for taking off from a sheer cliff face, not a flat level surface.
+But so, too, are artificial lights and power lines.
+The former mimic natural light and can confuse the birds to exhaustion, while collisions with the latter can break a bird’s bones or tear off its feathers and skin, sometimes killing them.

-The shearwaters’ decline is part of a larger trend, both in Hawai‘i and around the world.
-According to the American Bird Conservancy, 95 of Hawai‘i’s 142 endemic bird species have become extinct since humans first arrived, earning it a reputation as the “bird extinction capital of the world.”
-Worldwide, scientists predict that nearly 40% of all animal and plant species will face extinction by the end of this century, upending irreplaceable ecosystems and disrupting human civilization.
+The shearwaters’ decline is part of a larger trend: Well over half of Hawaiʻi’s 113 endemic bird species and subspecies have gone extinct or are presumed extinct since humans first arrived.
+And today, Hawai‘i is known as the “bird extinction capital of the world.”
+Worldwide, scientists predict that nearly 40% of all animal and plant species face extinction by the end of this century, a hollowing out of biodiversity that could upend irreplaceable ecosystems and disrupt human civilization.

-The Earthjustice lawsuit eventually blocked the North Shore power line proposal, and it forced the utility to fund a study on power line interactions that would become useful in future advocacy.
-Yet the utility, later taken over by the Kaua‘i Island Utility Cooperative, refused to implement commonsense measures for existing power lines like undergrounding, rerouting, and reconfiguring them to reduce seabird deaths.
+The Earthjustice lawsuit eventually blocked the North Shore power line proposal, and it forced the utility to fund a study on power line interactions with birds that would become useful in future advocacy.
+Yet the utility, later taken over by the Kauaʻi Island Utility Cooperative, refused to implement commonsense measures for existing power lines like undergrounding, rerouting, and reconfiguring them to reduce seabird deaths.

-Over the next several years, Earthjustice expanded its efforts to protect Hawaiʻi’s seabirds by suing the utility for the injury and death that its power lines and streetlights inflict on shearwaters and petrels island-wide, as highlighted in the utility’s own study.
-Additionally, Earthjustice sued the St. Regis Princeville Resort, a luxury hotel that, at the time, was responsible for the greatest number of deaths and injuries of imperiled seabirds on Kaua’i due to artificial lights.
-These lawsuits, among other things, ultimately helped pool together several million dollars in conservation efforts for Hawaiʻi’s only two endemic seabirds.
+Over the next several years, Earthjustice expanded its efforts to protect Kauaʻi’s seabirds by suing the utility for the injury and death its power lines and streetlights inflict on shearwaters and petrels island-wide, as highlighted in the utility’s own study.
+In addition, Earthjustice sued the St. Regis Princeville Resort, a luxury hotel that was, at the time, responsible for the greatest number of deaths and injuries to imperiled seabirds caused by artificial lights on Kauaʻi.
+These lawsuits, among other endeavors, ultimately helped pool together several million dollars in conservation efforts for Hawaiʻi’s only two endemic seabirds.

 A New Era in Seabird Conservation

 Shearwaters and petrels aren’t easy animals for humans to protect.
-Both spend most of their time at sea, and, when they do come back to land to breed, they’re determined to return to their original nests, even if those nests are now vulnerable to predators or development.
-In addition, both birds have a low reproductive rate, only one egg per year, so every hatchling is especially precious.
-Finally, the remaining populations of Newell’s shearwaters and Hawaiian petrels exist in only a few specific locations throughout Hawaiʻi, which means that severe weather events like a hurricane, for example, could wipe out entire pockets of the population.
+Both spend most of their time at sea, and, when they do return to land to breed, they’re determined to return to their original nests, even if those nests become vulnerable to predators or development.
+Both birds also have low reproductive rates.

 “[Nihoku] was the start of a new era in seabird conservation,” says Lindsay Young, former Executive Director of Pacific Rim Conservation.
 “We created a new home for a species that desperately needs it.”